Stuycs-K/final-project-5-lau-anna-gordonzolov-sascha/WORKLOG.md

 ### date 6/2
 Fixed next round!
 Now when playing normally (pressing space to traverse rounds) all the bloons must stop existing before the next round can start.
+Made it so that victory plays when the last round ends, loss plays when lives hits 0.

+### date 6/3
+Too much pain to work :(

 ## Anna Lau